aabs/aabs.github.io/_posts/2007-10-10-bush-a-holocaust-denier.md

+---
-Title: Bush a Holocaust Denier?
+title: Bush a Holocaust Denier?
-Date: 2007-10-10 19:25
+date: 2007-10-10 19:25
-Author: aabs
+author: aabs
-Tags: armenian massacre, george w. bush, holocaust, iraq, politics
+tags: armenian massacre, george w. bush, holocaust, iraq, politics
-Slug: bush-a-holocaust-denier
+slug: bush-a-holocaust-denier
-Status: published
+status: published
+...

 Is it a coincidence that in the mid-evening news there was a report that the US was doing everything in its power to broker detente between Turkey and Iraq, and an hour later I heard reports of Bush pushing the House of Representatives not to pass a bill acknowledging the [Armenian Massacre](http://en.wikipedia.org/wiki/Armenian_massacre)?